vtman/PerFSeeB/README.md

 As an output we get the following spaced seeds: <tt>111010011</tt>, <tt>111001011</tt>, <tt>110100111</tt>, <tt>110010111</tt>, <tt>1101001101</tt>, <tt>1011001011</tt>.
 These seeds have the maximum weight possible (6).
 Note that if there is a valid seed, then its flipped version should also be in the list, i.e. seeds <tt>110100111</tt>, <tt>110010111</tt> are both in the list.
 There may also be longer seeds of smaller weight.
 For example, the maximum length for seeds of weight 6 is 10 (seeds <tt>1101001101</tt> and <tt>1011001011</tt>), however for seeds of weight 5 we get <tt>1001001001001</tt> of length 13.

-We have generated spaced seeds for number of mismatches from 2 to 8 and reads' lengths from 10 to 50 (different ranges for different numbers of mismatches).
+We have generated spaced seeds for a number of mismatches from 2 to 8 and reads' lengths from 10 to 50 (different ranges for different numbers of mismatches).
 They are in <b>iterSeed</b> folder.

 <h2 id="link_maxWeight">Seeds of maximum weight</h2>

-For practical applications it is better to use seeds of maximum weight.
+For practical applications, it is better to use seeds of maximum weight.
 We have four letters <tt>A</tt>, <tt>C</tt>, <tt>G</tt> and <tt>T</tt>.
-Let us assume that their chance to be in a seqeunce is the same and does not depend on neighbouring symbols (these assumptions are not completly true).
+Let us assume that their chance to be in a sequence is the same and does not depend on neighbouring symbols (these assumptions are not completely true).
 So, if a chance to find a pattern of length k within a reference sequence is P<sub>k</sub>, then the chance to find a pattern of length (k+1) is P<sub>k</sub>/4.
-Therefore seeds of higher weight allow us to process 4 times less candidate positions within a reference sequence.
+Therefore seeds of higher weight allow us to process 4 times fewer candidate positions within a reference sequence.

 For a given length of reads and a number of mismatches, there may be several seeds of maximum weight.
 For example, for r=45, m=8 and w=6 we get several valid seeds including <tt>1111011</tt>, <tt>1011110001</tt>, <tt>11011000101</tt>, <tt>1001001000001000000001001</tt>, <tt>1100000001000000001100000001</tt>.
 This means that if we choose one of the shortest seeds (<tt>1111011</tt>) of length 7, then we need to consider 45-7+1=39 chunks of a read (of length 45) and use them to find corresponding candidate positions within a reference seqeunce.
 However, if we use seed <tt>1100000001000000001100000001</tt> of length 28, the number of chunks becomes 45-28+1=18 (almost 2 times less).
 So, using longest seeds among seeds of maximum weight can reduce processing times.

 Of course, there may several lengths of reads when w is the maximum weight.
 If a seed is valid for a read of length r, then it is also valid for a read of length (r+1).
-Therefore, while there may be several seeds valid for various lengths of reads, we pick up only those valid for shortest lengths.
+Therefore, while there may be several seeds valid for various lengths of reads, we pick up only those valid for the shortest lengths.
 For around 80% of seeds obtained using the iterative procedure we may see that the best seeds (longest seeds of maximum weight valid for shortest reads) have a periodic structure: an integer number n<sub>b</sub> of blocks of length <i>T</i> and a "remainder" (first n<sub>d</sub> elements of the block), so the total length is n<sub>s</sub> = n<sub>b</sub> T + n<sub>d</sub>, and the following formula is valid

 r = n<sub>s</sub> + T - 1